 Future Teachers, Advocates, Counselors and More!

-Family Studies emphasizes cross-cultural lifespan development and the social and economic roles of diverse individuals, families and communities.
+Family Studies (formally known as Child Development) emphasizes cross-cultural lifespan development and the social and economic roles of diverse individuals, families and communities.
 The department explores the relevance of culture as it pertains to health, psychology, sociology, parent education, nutrition, early childhood care, education, violence, family development, community resources, curriculum, child-rearing and language acquisition.
 Family studies is a recommended major for those interested in numerous studies.